Azure/mec-app-solution-accelerator/README.md

 ## Contributing

+> PLEASE Read our [branch guide](BRANCH-GUIDE.MD) to know about our branching policy when contributing with PRs.
+> **Note for Pull Requests (PRs):** We accept pull requests from the community.
+When doing it, please do it onto the DEV branch which is the consolidated work-in-progress branch.
+Do not request it onto MAIN branch.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.